 Consider switching off your social media when you are learning.
-Swiping to find out what is going on it someone else’s life can distract you from the task at hand – to study.
+Swiping to find out what is going on in someone else’s life can distract you from the task at hand – to online study.

 It’s good to have frequent breaks during your studying, however, research has suggested that social media can lower productivity levels and switching your attention from studying to social media can heighten tiredness.

 6. Take notes